About Helderberg

 Gordon’s Bay

-Gordon’s Bay is the smallest of three towns in the Helderberg region, so named after the Helderberg Mountain, which is part of the Hottentots-Holland Mountains dwarfing the locality on two sides.
-Gordon’s Bay was originally named “Fish Hoek”, many years before the town of the same name, located on the western side of False Bay, was founded.
-Evidence of this can be seen on the outside wall of the local Post Office.
+A harbor town close to Strand situated on the northeastern corner of False Bay about 50 km from Cape Town.
+Gordon’s Bay is the smallest of three towns in the Helderberg region and was originally named “Fish Hoek”, many years before the town of the same name, located on the western side of False Bay, was founded.

 The older part of Gordon’s Bay is host to the South African Navy’s Naval College, an officer training center located adjacent to the old harbor and yacht marina.
 Above the harbor on the mountainside is a giant anchor and the letters “GB”.
 Many think that this stands for Gordon’s Bay, but in fact it stands for General Botha, which was the original name of the Naval station in the town.